 Safeguarding and E-Safety

 Field Place Infant School is committed to safeguarding and promoting the welfare of children and young people and expects all staff and volunteers to share this commitment.
 We ensure that consistent, effective safeguarding procedures are in place to support families, children and staff at school.
+We work closely with multi agencies and endeavour to support all families.
+We will keep the needs of the child at the centre of all our decision making.
 All concerns are passed through the members of staff who are trained as 'Designated Safeguarding Officers' in compliance with the 'sharing of information' guidance.

-The Designated Safeguarding Officer (DSL) is: Ms Teresa Bourne (SENDco).
-The deputy DSL is: Dr Paul Jones (Executive Headteacher)
+The Designated Safeguarding Officer (DSL) is: Ms Kelsey Martin (SENDco).
+The deputy DSL's are: Dr Paul Jones (Executive Headteacher), Ms Debra Wilkinson (Deputy Headteacher) and Elaine Nicholson (Business Manager).

 Other members of staff are also trained to deal with concerns in the absence of the Designated Officer.